CommonAccord/Cmacc-Org/Doc/S/About/CCL/Sauce_0.md

 Ti=Sauce

-1.sec=A unique record format that is extremely simple and has the power of a "graph" object model with multiple prototype inheritance.
+1.sec=A simple record format that has the power of a "graph" object model with multiple prototype inheritance.

-2.sec=Fit with OAuth-UMA proven security approach.
+2.sec=A large number of sample legal document solutions.

-3.sec=Codification of legal.
+3.sec=Fit with blockchain and OAuth-UMA security.

-4.sec=Fifteen years of efforts and thought-leadership regarding need for a source-based approach to legal codification.
+4.sec=Fifteen years of efforts regarding source-based legal codification.

 =[Z/ol/s4]